GENESIS 35 – by James Fire; to watch this teaching on Facebook video, go here.

 Note here the name change spoken of earlier: it states here that “Israel journeyed” indicating that he is walking as the spiritual man that GOD intends for him.
 Edar means “a tower over the flocks” – and this is the place of blessing for Jacob and his flock, that is his family.
 When we are following after the LORD His blessings and protection are ours; He is our shield, our high tower, our refuge – He is our Savior!

-2 And he said, The Lord is my rock, and my fortress, and my deliverer; 3 The God of my rock; in him will I trust: he is my shield, and the horn of my salvation, my high tower, and my refuge, my saviour; thou savest me from violence.
+2 SAMUEL 22:2-42 And he said, The Lord is my rock, and my fortress, and my deliverer; 3 The God of my rock; in him will I trust: he is my shield, and the horn of my salvation, my high tower, and my refuge, my saviour; thou savest me from violence.
 4 I will call on the Lord, who is worthy to be praised: so shall I be saved from mine enemies.

 GENESIS 35:22-25